Vets and nurses battle to save dogs caught up in horror house fire

 South Lincs Vets is part of My Family Vets, a nationwide network of veterinary practices and referral hospitals.

-After further treatment, the dogs were taken in by local charity Albies Friends and a GoFundMe page has been set up to help towards their care and re-homing.
+After further treatment, the dogs were taken in by local charity Albies Friends.